dotlang/language/Enhancements.md

 N - Omit parantheses from if/for/switch.
 This will decrease code readbility.

-Y - Add annotation for documentation of a method or class or interface: `@doc('dsdsadsad')`
+N - Add annotation for documentation of a method or class or interface: `@doc('dsdsadsad')`

 Y - Calling methods (including constructor) by providing parameter names: `x.setData(name: 'start', value: 10);`.
 This will make code more readable without adding much complexity.